-The Guidelines come into effect on XX and apply to motor accidents occurring on or after 1 December 2017.
+The Guidelines come into effect on 1 March 2021 and apply to motor accidents occurring on or after 1 December 2017.
+The Guidelines relating to premium determination apply to premium rate filings for all third-party policies commencing on or after 15 January 2021.